 The fountain’s history

-The Mozart-Brunnen (Mozart fountain) sits at the centre of Mozartplatz (Mozart Square), itself found in the middle of Mozartgasse (Mozart Street).
-So it will come as no shock to learn that there’s a Mozart theme at work here.
+The Mozartbrunnen (Mozart fountain) sits at the centre of Mozartplatz (Mozart Square), itself found in the middle of Mozartgasse (Mozart Street).
+So no prizes for guessing the theme at work here.

-The two bronze figures are the lovers, Tamino and Pamina, who draw on the protective power of the magic flute to survive the ordeal.
-It’s not the only evidence of Vienna’s love for this particular opera: see, for example, the Papagenotor.
+The two bronze figures are the lovers, Tamino and Pamina, who draw on the protective power of the magic flute to survive the “Trial by Water”.
+You’ll find further evidence of Vienna’s love for this particular opera at, for example, the Papagenotor.

 Carl Wollek sculpted the figures and Otto Schönthal designed the fountain, which honours the 1791 premiere of the opera in Vienna.
 Mozart conducted the orchestra himself that day, though the venue (the “Theater auf der Wieden”) no longer exists.